Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Architecture is not created only by architects.

-It emerges from the decisions the organization repeatedly makes.
+It emerges from the consequential decisions the organization repeatedly makes.

 Architecture is not only the structure of systems.

-It is also the structure of decisions.
+It is also the structure of authority, accountability, and choice.

-> Clear decision rights turn governance from a queue into an operating model.
+> Who decides shapes the architecture.

 [^jensen-meckling]: Michael C. Jensen and William H. Meckling, “Specific and General Knowledge, and Organizational Structure,” in *Contract Economics*, 1992.